kirtanp8/NEWS-API-PROJECT2/README.md

 We used an API from where we could get the updated news.

-First part was to make sure displayed the right amount of news.
+First part was to make sure to display the right amount of news.

 When the homepage was working just fine, we started working on the Sports, Business and Entertainment page.

 When the other pages were working perfectly, we decided to add a search bar.

-That was the next step, when the search bar was working our job was done.

 We only had 48 hours to complete the hackathon, so the website doesn't have a whole load of functionality, but it works very well and satisfies the MVP.